-4 Backtracking Based on Incremental Checkpointing and State Recovery lows general-purpose actors to perform computation without always waiting for success events or error events.
+4. Backtracking Based on Incremental Checkpointing and State Recovery

+In this section, we discuss a backtracking mechanism [8] that can be incorporated into PTIDES as an extension.
+It allows general-purpose actors to perform computation without always waiting for success events or error events.
 If errors occur during the hardware operations, the state of the actors can be recovered with the backtracking mechanism.